irebernardidev/Pop_Quiz_MP2/README.md

 ### The Leaderboard Page
 The leaderboard page of Quiz Pro Quo displays a sorted list of players and their scores.
 Players are ranked according to their score, with the time of completion serving as a tie-breaker.
 It also provides a 'Play Again?' button to redirect the user to the game page, and a 'Home' button to return to the home page.
+'Play Again?' button is hidden when the leaderboard list is empty.
 ![Leaderboard Page](documentation/features/leaderboard.png)
 ![leaderboard Buttons](documentation/features/leaderboard-buttons.png)